benjamming/ranker/README.md

     We conclude that higher ranked things will be expected to beat lower ranked things in a contest.
 Radical

+So we need a way to store strength values, which is the code object StrengthVector.
+Similarly, GameData stores ranked pairs of items.

+How do we get accurate strength values for each item?
+The class Model ties StrengthVector and GameData together and using a formula in Model.update_strengths, iterates over the data and updates our strength values, which gives an updated and improved ranking of items.

+I also wrote a quick-and-dirty class called Interface which gives an example of how to write code that can interact with the model and add information to it in a (hopefully) intuitive way.

 \* There are tricky properties this number needs to have which I can't say I fully understand, but I think I've dealt with this appropriately in the code.